thachmpham/thachmpham.github.io/md/dhcp.md

 DHCP operates based on a client-server model.

 - DHCP server is responsibles for assigning, renewing, and releasing IP addresses to devices that request them.
-- DHCP Client is any device that requests an IP address from the DHCP server.
+- DHCP client is any device that requests an IP address from the DHCP server.

 Start an IPv4 DHCP server.
 ```sh